(See also Overview of Fungal Infections.)

 Aspergillomas neither require nor respond to systemic antifungal therapy but may require resection because of local effects, especially hemoptysis.

-Prophylaxis with posaconazole or itraconazole can be considered for high-risk patients (those with GVHD or neutropenia due to acute myelocytic leukemia).
+Prophylaxis with posaconazole or itraconazole can be considered for high-risk patients (those with graft-vs-host disease or neutropenia due to acute myelocytic leukemia).

 Inhaling spores of the mold Aspergillus can cause localized or invasive pulmonary disease and, rarely, disseminated infection (eg, to the brain) in severely immunocompromised patients.

-Aspergillosis is more common among immunocompromised patients, although it is unusual in those with HIV infection.
+Aspergillosis is more common among immunocompromised patients with neutropenia or immunosuppression due to corticosteroid use, although it is unusual in those with HIV infection.

 Focal infections, typically in the lung or sinuses, sometimes form a fungus ball (aspergilloma).